diku-dk/futhark/docs/c-api.rst

    Immediately conduct an interactive dialogue on standard output to select the platform and device from a list.

-.. c:function:: struct futhark_context *futhark_context_new_with_command_queue(struct futhark_context_config *cfg, cl_command_queue queue)
+.. c:function:: void futhark_context_config_set_command_queue(struct futhark_context_config *cfg, cl_command_queue queue)

-   Construct a context that uses a pre-existing command queue.
-This allows the caller to directly customise which device and platform is used.
+   Use exactly this command queue for the context.
+If this is set, all other device/platform configuration options are ignored.
+Once the context is active, the command queue belongs to Futhark and should not be used by anything else.
+This is useful for implementing custom device selection logic in application code.

 .. c:function:: cl_command_queue futhark_context_get_command_queue(struct futhark_context *ctx)